-On Saturday January 12,2013 interested Ocracoke youth and adults attended a training workshop offered by NC Sea Grant where they learned how to monitor oyster spat around Ocracoke.
+Last January interested Ocracoke youth and adults attended a training workshop offered by NC Sea Grant where they learned how to monitor oyster spat around Ocracoke.
 The island is surrounded by shallow oyster beds which were over-harvested around 1920.
 North Carolina has implemented oyster restoration throughout Pamlico Sound but only in deep water.
 Spat recording is essential so researchers can understand how many oysters are in the breeding population, how much habitat is available, and how many offspring they produce.
 The Oyster Spat Monitoring Project focuses on the last of these questions, being one of the more critical to overall oyster research, management, and restoration efforts.

-More information will be available at the spring update workshop to be held at the Working Watermen’s Exhibit.
 For questions please call Outdoor Classroom coordinator Elizabeth Hanrahan email@example.com